veerakatariin/Projects/ChoreBee_React_Application/README.md

-A React application developed as part of my final thesis
+A React application developed as part of my final thesis: https://octopus-app-awo68.ondigitalocean.app/

 - Frontend with React, backend with Node.js/Express, MongoDB database
+- JavaScript token based login

 The application
 - Users can create tasks they need done (for example moving, transportation, cleaning)